 On an annual basis, the P&CC reviews the performance of the Group CEO against qualitative and quantitative criteria, which include profit performance, other financial measures, behaviours and achievement of the Group's strategic objectives.
-The Group CEO's performance was reviewed in accordance with this process in FY22 in respect of his FY21 performance.
+Both the retiring and incoming Group CEOs' performance was reviewed in accordance with this process in FY23 in respect of their FY22 performance.

 The Company maintains a performance evaluation process which measures other senior executives against previously agreed Strategic Objectives, Key Measures and Performance Targets in a balanced Business Scorecard format, as well as assessing Behaviours.
 The Scorecards for the Group CEO and all senior executives are made available to the Board quarterly for progress review.
 Each senior executive reviews their progress against their Scorecard progressively through the year with a formal annual performance evaluation occurring following the year end.
-Senior executives' performance was reviewed in accordance with this process in FY22 in respect of their FY21 performance.
+Senior executives' performance was reviewed in accordance with this process in FY23 in respect of their FY22 performance.

-Senior executives also agree Personal Career and Development Plans to update and enhance their skills and knowledge and, as with the Board, are participating in a key leadership development program, using the LSI tool, commencing in FY21 and continuing into FY22.
+Senior executives also agree Personal Career and Development Plans to update and enhance their skills and knowledge and, as with the Board, are participating in a key leadership development program, using the LSI tool, which commenced in FY21 and continued through FY22.